Beauty and culture combine in Vienna attractions befitting its reputation as the crown jewel of the historic Hapsburg Empire.

 Also known as The Ring, this boulevard loops around the center of the city.
 It is an interesting way to see the city if you like to walk and get a feel for the atmosphere and stately architecture.
 You can walk to Parliament, Town Hall, and the Vienna State Opera.
 If you would rather rest your feet, you can take the Ring Tram.
 We found it convenient to stay on Kaertner Ring, adjacent to the opera, in the magnificent, historic Hotel Bristol (see our review, here).

-This Vienna attraction is a vast baroque style palace that is surrounded by beautifully maintained grounds.
+One of the most popular top attractions in Vienna, this is a vast baroque style palace that is surrounded by beautifully maintained grounds.
 Used as a summer home for the Imperial family, it has lavish state rooms and is finely appointed.
-Be sure to tour the gardens that surround the palace, they are a photographers dream!
+Be sure to tour the gardens that surround the palace, they are a photographer’s dream!

 Also called Danube Island, this is a man-made 13 mile-long structure that was originally used to protect the city from floods.
 There are tons of recreational activities that you can engage in as well as plenty of food and drink options.
 If you visit during June, be sure to take part in the huge cultural festival complete with live music!
 We love the Hop On Hop Off buses and Vienna’s include Donauinsel among many other stops.